mattcullenmeyer/github-server-and-client/README.md

 ## GitHub Stargazer Server

-The GitHub Stargazer Server provides an API to easily request how many stars a given GitHub respository has received.
+The GitHub Stargazer Server provides an API to easily request how many stars a given GitHub repository has received.

 ### Running the Server